Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: LEARNING TO DEFER

-\paragraph{Learning} The learning problem requires fitting both the rejector and classifier.
+\paragraph{Models and Learning} \citet{pmlr-v119-mozannar20b}'s and \citet{verma2022calibrated}'s L2D frameworks compose two models: a classifier and a rejector \citep{46544,NIPS2016_7634ea65}.
+Denote the \textit{classifier} as $h: \mathcal{X} \rightarrow \mathcal{Y}$ and the \textit{rejector} as $r: \mathcal{X} \rightarrow \{0,1\}$.
+When $r(\rvx)=0$, the classifier makes the decision.
+When $r(\rvx)=1$, the system defers the decision to the human.
 When the classifier makes the prediction, then the system incurs a loss $\ell(h(\vx), y)$.
-When the human makes the prediction (i.e.~$r(\vx)=1$), then the system incurs a loss $\ell_{\text{exp}}(m, y)$.
+When the human makes the prediction (i.e.~$r(\vx)=1$), the system incurs a loss $\ell_{\text{exp}}(m, y)$.
 Using the rejector to combine these losses, we have the overall classifier-rejector loss: where the rejector is acting as an indicator function that controls which loss to use.
 While this formulation is valid for general losses, the canonical $0-1$ loss is of special interest for classification tasks: where $\mathbb{I}$ denotes an indicator function that checks if the prediction and label are equal.
 Upon minimization, the resulting Bayes optimal classifier and rejector satisfy: where $\mathbb{P}(\ry | \vx)$ is the probability of the label under the data generating process, and $\mathbb{P}(\rsm = \ry | \vx)$ is the probability that the expert is correct.
-The expert likely will have additional knowledge not available to the classifier, and this assumption allows the expert to possibly outperform the Bayes optimal classifier.
+The expert likely will have additional knowledge not available to the classifier, which possibly allows the expert to outperform the Bayes optimal classifier.